Hot Pink (album): Background and conception

 Doja Cat first achieved mainstream success as an internet "meme star" in August 2018 with the single "Mooo!".
 The consequent revival of material from her existing catalog earned Doja Cat her first two entries on the Billboard Hot 100, namely a 2019 remixed version of "Juicy" featuring Tyga, and "Candy".
 Doja Cat told the Los Angeles Times that she wanted Hot Pink to earn her more respect as a rapper.
-In March 2019, her debut album Amala (2019) was repackaged into a deluxe version featuring the solo version of "Juicy", as well as "Mooo!" and "Tia Tamera".
+In March 2019, her debut album Amala (2018) was repackaged into a deluxe version featuring the solo version of "Juicy", as well as "Mooo!" and "Tia Tamera".
 Within the next two months, Doja Cat revealed that she was finishing up her next album, stating that she'd "never been this excited about an album in [her] life".
 Doja Cat revealed the album's title in July 2019, and began sharing minor details in subsequent interviews.
 One week before the official release of the album, Doja Cat hinted at the release of new music via Instagram.
 On November 2, 2019, she officially announced Hot Pink via her social networks.
 With this, Doja Cat also revealed its track listing and cover.

 Doja Cat has frequently expressed disdain for her debut studio album Amala, stating that she believes it is not a "finished album" and that it does not entirely represent her as an artist.
 She has also stated that constantly partying and being under the influence of marijuana during its recording did not aid her in "perceiv[ing] what was going on musically".
 While recording Hot Pink, Doja Cat ceased to smoke marijuana and subsequently discovered that her songwriting improved significantly.
 She found that she had felt "more concise and clear and levelheaded."
 In an interview with Paper, she referred to Hot Pink as a firm restart for her career, and the most "refined, chiseled" representation of herself.
 Doja Cat's escapist fantasy worldview is reflected in the music by its upbeat production style.
 The record was inspired by some drastic lifestyle changes, and sees Doja Cat finally "coming into [her] own" and embracing her strengths as an artist.
 On the concept of the record, she said:

+However, in 2023 Doja Cat ended up describing the album, along with the following outing Planet Her, as "mediocre pop" and "a cash grab".